Welcome to Simply-Docs

 Individual PSCs will have a 14-day period after registering in which to verify their identity.

-Relevant Legal Entities (RLEs) will have a 28-day period in which to verify and for RLEs, one ‘relevant officer’ of it should be verified.
-The relevant officer must be a natural person; if a company it must be a natural person, if it is an entity with affairs managed by its members, it must be a member, and for anyone else it must be an officer (most likely to be a company director).
+Relevant Legal Entities (RLEs) will have a 28-day period in which to verify and for RLEs, one ‘relevant officer’ must be verified.
+The verified relevant officer must be a natural person.
+If the RLE is an entity with affairs managed by its members, the verified person must be a member, and for anyone else, the verified person must be an officer (most likely to be a company director).

 PSCs can be notified to CH in either the statement of initial significant control (SISC) on formation or in a notice delivered to CH after formation.